 But learning proper paddling techniques will help you kayak more comfortably, effectively and safely.

-Paddle TV’s Ken Whiting tells us about 3 techniques all kayakers should know and practice in this video:
+Paddle TV’s Ken Whiting tells us about three techniques all kayakers should know and practice:

 1. Learn How to Re-enter a Kayak From the Water

 While it is possible to re-enter your kayak alone with practice, it’s always easier when another boat is nearby so someone else can help stabilize you.